-Christians cuss because they have dirty hearts full of sin, anger and bitterness.
-According to Jesus, cuss words from your mouth originate in your heart.
+Christian cussing - Why do Christians cuss and use the same dirty words unsaved people use, what some refer to as christian cussing?
+Christians cuss because they are trying to fit in with the world or because they have dirty hearts full of sin, anger and bitterness.
+According to Jesus, cuss words that come from your mouth originate in your heart.

 Jesus said: "A good man out of the good treasure of his heart brings forth that which is good; and an evil man out of the evil treasure of his heart brings forth that which is evil: for of the abundance of the heart his mouth speaks."
 Luke 6:45, American KJV